HexdDesign/hexddesign.github.io/about.markdown

   <p class="about-tagline">Graphic Designer & Front-End Creative</p>

   <div class="about-bio">
     <p>Amber is a graphic designer and front-end creative with a sharp eye for minimal, intentional design.
-An INTJ by nature, her work is driven by precision and a deep appreciation for systems — whether that's crafting visual identities or sculpting the perfect Arch Linux environment.</p>
+Their work is driven by precision and a deep appreciation for systems — whether that's crafting visual identities or sculpting the perfect Arch Linux environment.</p>
-    <p>She splits her time between graphic design work and Linux ricing, treating both as the same discipline: everything should look exactly the way it's supposed to.</p>
+    <p>They split their time between graphic design work and Arch Linux ricing, treating both as the same discipline: everything should look exactly the way it's supposed to.</p>
   </div>

 </div>